Stainless steel, broken glass and buzz, Tesla makes a pickup

 The failure overshadowed the truck’s slick unveiling, with some analysts panning its looks.
 The truck, a stainless-steel covered triangle, resembles the much derided Pontiac Aztek SUV sold by General Motors in the early 2000s.

 Investors apparently didn’t like the stunts or the truck’s futuristic design, which is aimed at getting a foothold in the most profitable part of the U.S. auto market.
-Tesla shares fell almost 6% in midday trading Friday.
+Tesla shares fell more than 6% Friday.

 “Tesla's Cybertruck reveal will likely disappoint current pickup truck owners, and we see the vehicle remaining a niche and not a mainstream product,” Cowen Investment Research analyst Jeffrey Osborne wrote in a note to investors.
 “While we are pleased to see Tesla enter the most profitable segment of the North American passenger car market, we do not see this vehicle in its current form being a success.”